suprithguk/chipAssessment/README.md

 cypress
 typescript
 cypress-mochawesome-reporter
-API key of the account on openweathermap.org
-Jenkins configured and nodeJS plugin installed in Jenkins
+API key of the user account on openweathermap.org Jenkins configured for CI/CD and nodeJS plugin installed in Jenkins

 ### Installation and Usage
 Clone the repo: